xenodus/l2l-bot/readme.md

 # SG-Elites Destiny 2 Clan's Discord Bot

-Discord bot that helps manage raid events and learning list among other things.
-Come say hi or see the bot in action @ [https://discordapp.com/invite/qkUuhB7](https://discordapp.com/invite/qkUuhB7).
+Discord bot that help manage raid events and newbie learning list among other things.
+Come say hi and see the bot in action @ [https://discordapp.com/invite/qkUuhB7](https://discordapp.com/invite/qkUuhB7).

 ## Events

-Under each event's description, there exists 3 reaction emojis: :ok:, 🤔 and :no_entry:.
+3 reaction emojis: :ok:, 🤔 and :no_entry: and show under each event's description.

-Subscribe to an event by reacting :ok:, added to reserve list by reacting 🤔 and withdraw by reacting :no_entry:.
+Subscribe to an event by reacting :ok:, be added to the reserve list by reacting 🤔 and withdraw by reacting :no_entry:.

 **Command list**